GabrielRogd/PythonCMD/README.md

 - windows (CMD Mode): Emulate Windows commands that you would normally write in a Windows CMD (Executing commands opens a separate Windows CMD shell)
 - speedtest: Opens a web page of the speedtesting platform of your choice.

+This project is at an early stage, meaning that soonly more features will be added!

 Licensed with MIT License.
 You are permitted to use this script commercially or personally, as well as able to fork in case of improvements and/or added features.